gpoblon/rust-doc/rust.md

     };
 ```
 - `loop {}` = forever until `break`
+- `for number in (1..4) {}` = safest = more commonly used
 - `while cond {}`
-- `for number in (1..4) {}` = safest = more commonly used

 # OWNERSHIP (4)
 ## Definition (4.1)
 Central and unique Rust feature, ownership exists to manage heap data.
 No need for garbage collector.
 Rules:
 - Each value in Rust has a variable that’s called its owner.
 - There can only be one owner at a time.
-- When the owner goes out of scope, the value will be dropped.
+- When the owner goes out of scope, the value is dropped.
-- Value and variable are distinct as the variable can be rewritten after its value as been freed.
+- Value and variable are distinct as the variable can be rewritten after its value was freed.

-Ex through String.
+Ex:
 `let s = "hello";` is a string literal (hardcoded) vs `let mut s1 = String::from("hello");` that can be edited and is located on the heap.
 String is composed of 3 variables in the stack: a ptr to the heap ; a len ; a capacity (nbr of allocated bytes from the system).
--  Move copy: `let s2 = s1;` s1 is moved into s2 AND `s1` value is freed and becomes invalid. `s1` is still available as a variable and can therefore be rewritten. s2 is a copy of the stack but still, is a reference.
+- Move copy: `let s2 = s1;` `s1` variable (pointer, len, capacity) is MOVED into `s2` and `s1` variable becomes invalid (but can be reassigned). s2 is a copy of the stack but still, is a reference to the same heap data.
-- Deep clone: `let s2 = s1.clone();` copies the whole data, creating a new pointer.
+- Deep clone: `let s2 = s1.clone();` copies the whole data (heap), creating a new pointer.
 Some types have the `Copy` trait such as: integer, bool, float, char.
-Tuple too if they contain only `Copy` types.
+Tuples too if they contain only `Copy` types.
 Means that after `let x = 5; let y = x;`, `x` is still valid.

-Ownership can be transmitted: by returning the variable or passing it to a function as an argument.
-So be careful when passing a heap variable to a function: return it.
-So tedious.
-Solution is to use references
+Ownership is transmitted by returning the variable or passing it to a function as an argument.
+So be careful when passing a heap variable to a function: return it (tedious) or use references

 ## References (borrowing) (4.2)
 Allows to pass values without passing ownership.